-The University's financial position was fairly stable as of June 30, 2022.
-Net position for the year ended June 30, 2022 of approximately \$59.4 million increased by approximately \$7.1 million; as compared to an increase of approximately \$13.4 million for the year ended June 30, 2021.
-The deficit in the unrestricted net position of approximately \$6.0 million decreased by approximately \$5.2 million.
-The increase in total net position is due to increases in State appropriations, COVIUD-related funding, auxiliary activities and capital appropriations.
+The University's financial position was fairly stable as of June 30, 2023.
+Net position for the year ended June 30, 2023 of approximately \$65.2 million increased by approximately \$6.0 million; as compared to an increase of approximately \$7.0 million for the year ended June 30, 2022.
+The deficit in the unrestricted net position of approximately \$813,000 decreased by approximately \$5.2 million.
+The increase in total net position is due to increases in State appropriations and investments.

-The following chart provides a graphical breakdown of net position by category for the fiscal years ended June 30, 2022, 2021 and 2020:
+The following chart provides a graphical breakdown of net position by category for the fiscal years ended June 30, 2023, 2022 and 2021: